-Any member of the Honors College who either is found to have committed an act of academic dishonesty by the University's Academic Honesty Committee, or who did not contest accusations of academic dishonesty made by an academic college (and who waived in writing a review or hearing within the academic college), is subject to immediate dismissal from the Honors College.
+Students who have received a second sanction are subject to immediate dismissal from the Honors College.
 This dismissal will result in the loss of any Honors award, scholarship, or distinction on the diploma and/or transcript.

 HONORS COLLEGE FEE

 The Honors College implemented a semester fee beginning in the Fall 2011.
 This fee is charged to current Honors College students in order to support Honors instruction within smaller class sizes.
 These benefits help promote the exceptional Honors education received at Auburn University.